isomerpages/sndgo-corp/_initiatives/National AI Strategy.md

  1. **Triple helix partnerships** between the research community, industry and Government enables the rapid commercialisation of fundamental research and deployment of AI solutions.
  2. **Talent and education** addresses the need to develop homegrown talent across the entire range of AI-related job roles and helps Singaporeans prepare for the future AI economy.
  3. **Data architecture** enables quick and secure access to high-quality datasets across various sectors.
- 4. A **progressive & trusted environment** is important for test-bedding, developing and deploying AI solutions.
+ 4. A **progressive &amp; trusted environment** is important for test-bedding, developing and deploying AI solutions.
  5. **International collaborations** to drive and support sustainable development of AI with multi-nationals researchers, businesses and governments.

 ## Seven National AI Programmes that Address Key Challenges